Tiny Basic for Arduino

 exitExit !load

-Updated March 21, 2024 I rewrote the !load.exe in VisualBasic.NET The new version of the program is called SerialSmall.exe Perhaps it is more convenient to use.
-Before the first launch of the program you must write the Arduino connection COM port number to the config file SerialSmall.ini (use notepad to edit).
-SerialSmall.exe performs similar commands like the elder version, except saving to a file.
-Also the installed .NET library is required for operation.
+I wrote also the version of terminal in VisualBasic.NET This version of the program is called SerialSmall.exe Before the first launch of the program you must write the Arduino connection COM port number to the config file SerialSmall.ini (use notepad to edit).
+Input to .ini file COM0 to force the program autodetect Arduino device port number connection. (this option is not fully tested).
+SerialSmall.exe performs the same commands like !load.exe The installed .NET library is required for operation.

 For further experiments, you will need a beeper (buzzer) connected to the output 8 of the Arduino and to the ground (be sure to disconnect the Arduino board from the computer when installing).
 Connect Arduino and run !load.exe For example type load nokia.
 Type run - the program will play the unforgettable Nokia ringtone.
 Notice how the notes are encoded.
 (Type list to look at)As the first parameter is the sound frequency, as the second - a sufficiently large delay in milliseconds, divided by to a number (recall that BASIC is an integer).
 This is done in order to reduce the amount of memory, occupied by strings of DATA.
 If desired, you can change the connection pin of the buzzer by editing the line B=8